Erb3/Kristsplit/README.md

 ## Tests

 This application is tested-ish with Jest.
 After installing dependencies, you can run `npm test` to run the tests.

+## Linting

+Kristsplit takes use of eslint to lint and format the code.
+Run `npm run lint` to lint the code.
+If you wish to automatically fix some problems, use `npm run lint -- --fix`

 ## Todo